AIdkYeh/Programming-for-Business-Computing-in-Python-1/README.md

 # Programming-for-Business-Computing-in-Python-1
-By Ling-Chieh Kung from NTU
+On Coursera from Ling-Chieh Kung in NTU